 Undescended testicle repair is surgery to correct testicles that have not dropped down into the correct position in the scrotum.

-As a baby grows in the womb, the testicles develop in the infant's abdomen.
-They drop down into the scrotum during the last months before birth.
+The testicles develop in the infant's abdomen as the baby grows in the womb.
+They drop down into the scrotum in the last months before birth.

 Undescended testicle repair surgery is recommended for patients whose testicles do not descend on their own.

 The surgery is done while the child is asleep (unconscious) and pain-free under general anesthesia.
-The surgeon makes a cut in the groin, where most undescended testes are located.
+The surgeon makes a cut in the groin.
+This is where most undescended testes are located.

-After finding the cord that holds the testis in the scrotum, the surgeon unties it from the tissue around it so that the cord's full length is used.
+After finding the cord that holds the testis in the scrotum, the surgeon unties it from the tissue around it.
+This allows the cord to extend to its full length.
 A small cut is made in the scrotum, and a pouch is created.
-The testicle is carefully pulled down into the scrotum, and stitched into place.
-Stitches are used to close any surgical cuts.
+The testicle is pulled down into the scrotum, and stitched into place.
+Stitches are used to close the surgical cuts.

-In some cases, the procedure can be done laparoscopically, which involves smaller surgical cuts.
+In some cases, the procedure can be done laparoscopically.
+This involves smaller surgical cuts.

-An undescended testicle is different from a "retractile" testicle, in which the testicle drops into the scrotum and then pulls back.
+An undescended testicle is different from a "retractile" testicle.
+In this condition, the testicle drops into the scrotum and then pulls back.
 Retractile testicles do not need surgery.

 Risks for any anesthesia are: